8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

-From Akureyri airport, our local guide from the north will take you on a minibus and head east, to the Lake Mývatn area.
+Our local guide from the north will take you on a minibus and head east to the Lake Mývatn area from Akureyri airport.
 This incredible location owes its geological importance to its location.
 Same as Þingvellir, it stands on the continental rift between the European and American tectonic plates.

 You'll continue your excursion by visiting Námaskarð geothermal site, where hot springs of mud bubble and the earth boils.
 Locals have used the hot ground as a baking oven throughout time, burying dough in metal boxes to perfect the slow-bake recipe of hverabrauð – hot spring bread.
 Other amazing sites include the Krafla volcano site, the numerous tuff craters and small lava craters in the area, and, of course, the beautiful Mývatn lake itself.

 If you'd rather head west, Snæfellsnes is the place you will visit today.
 Taking its name from the great glacier that stands on the edge of the peninsula (literally called 'The snowy mountain'), this place was made famous by French sci-fi author Jules Verne in his classic adventure Journey to the Centre of the Earth.